DDN-SLAM: Real-time Dense Dynamic Neural Implicit SLAM: Conclusion

 \section{Conclusion}

 We propose DDN-SLAM, a neural implicit semantic SLAM system that enables stable tracking in complex occlusion and challenging environments.
-It achieves dense indoor scene reconstruction through 2D-3D scene understanding.
-Our system is more aligned with real-world requirements and can flexibly support various inputs while demonstrating superior performance.
-It accurately captures geometric features and texture details, while enabling long-term updates and global optimization.
-Our experiments demonstrate that our method effectively avoids interference from severe occlusion on mapping and tracking, and achieves state-of-the-art performance on various datasets. \textbf{Limitations. }The application of our system on mobile platforms such as robot platforms has promising potential.
-Furthermore, more reasonable depth estimation and detail optimization with spatio-temporal consistency may lead to better mapping results.
+Through 2D-3D scene understanding, it achieves dense indoor scene reconstruction.
+Our system is more aligned with real-world requirements, capable of flexibly supporting various inputs while demonstrating superior performance.
+It addresses occlusion from complex moving objects, retains and reconstructs potential moving objects in the scene, all while balancing computational memory and running speed.
+Our experiments demonstrate that our method effectively avoids interference from severe occlusion on mapping and tracking, and achieves state-of-the-art performance on various datasets.